A Level 3 snow emergency, doesn't necessarily mean employees must stay home

 Seems pretty clear cut.
 If the level is 3 then you should only drive to work if you are absolutely needed or have a job that is considered emergency related like a nurse, firefighter, or police.

-Well I guess in Findlay, too many workers heeded the level 3 that happened in the storm that hit before Christmas to stay home.
+Well I guess in Findlay, too many workers heeded the level 3 that happened during the storm that hit before Christmas and stayed home.
 Findlay Mayor Tony Iriti, Hancock County Sheriff Michael Heldman and Chamber of Commerce President Doug Peters met with about 25 local employers and business owners to clarify what the snow emergencies mean.

 "The last thing we want to do is hurt your business in any way," Iriti told the employers and business owners Tuesday.
 "At the same time, we want to consider the safety of people on the roads."